How to celebrate St Patrick's Day

 Whichever version you plump for, try matching stout with food – we recommend it with shellfish, game or chocolate.
 You could also try cooking with stout.
 These black velvet baby cakes even mimic the aesthetic beauty of a glass of the black stuff.

 Stout also works perfectly in marinades, batter and soup.
-If you prefer an elegant flute to a tankard, combine stout with Champagne to create a black velvet cocktail.
+If you prefer an elegant flute to a tankard, combine stout with champagne to create a black velvet cocktail.
 We also have five quick and easy Guinness cocktails that can be mixed up in minutes.

 Whiskey

-Not to be confused with Scotch or bourbon, Irish whiskey (don’t forget to add the ‘e') usually has a smoother finish than its peatier relatives on the other side of the Irish Channel.
+Not to be confused with Scotch or bourbon, Irish whiskey (don’t forget to add the ‘e') usually has a smoother finish than its peatier relatives on the other side of the Irish Sea.
 There are only a handful of distilleries operating in Ireland, but their spirits are widely available – popular brands include Bushmills and Jameson, and the Irish craft whiskey scene is thriving.

-If you're looking for the perfect bottle to help you celebrate St Patrick's Day, check out our tried and tested review of the best whiskies from Ireland and beyond.
+If you're looking for the perfect bottle to help you celebrate St Patrick's Day, check out our tried-and-tested review of the best whiskies from Ireland and beyond.
 Whiskey can be served at room temperature, with ice or in cocktails.
 We also like to cook with it – try adding a dash to creamy desserts or in a sticky glaze for meat.

 Top 10 recipes for St Patrick’s Day